Lagoinha Church

 Lagoinha Baptist Church (Igreja Batista da Lagoinha) is a charismatic Evangelical Baptist multi-site megachurch based in Belo Horizonte, Minas Gerais, in Brazil.
-As at November 2022, Flavinho Marques is the senior pastor of the church.
 The church became known through one of its ministries, the worship ministry Diante do Trono, which is one of the world's largest ministries of praise, worship and mission.
 Some of the main services are broadcast live via Internet and also via their own TV and radio station: Rede Super.
 It is affiliated with the National Baptist Convention, Brazil, and Baptist World Alliance.
+In December 2022, André Valadão became Senior pastor.

 History

 Lagoinha Church was founded by José Rego on December 20, 1957 in Formiga street, 322, district of Lagoinha.
 It is the sixth Baptist Church in Belo Horizonte, became known as Lagoinha Baptist Church.
 The church also has a television network titled Rede Super.

 On July 31, 1972, Márcio Valadão became the Senior pastor of the church, the church had 300 members.

 In 2016, it had 100 campuses in Brazil and around the world.

+In November 2022, Flavinho Marques became Senior pastor of the church.

+In December 2022, André Valadão became Global Senior pastor.

 In 2025, the Church had 50,000 people.